Air Traffic Controller

 Have you ever had to radio a pilot to abort mid-takeoff?
 As long as a plane's wheels haven't lifted off the ground yet, is there always enough runway to bring it to a complete stop even if it's seconds away from lift off?

-Asked by Dorchesterian about 11 years ago
+Asked by Dorchesterian over 11 years ago

 Excellent questions!
 It’s complicated but I’ll try to keep my answers short.